 The YMCA pays dues to YMCA of the USA.
-Dues paid to YMCA of the U.S.A. for the years ended December 31, 2021 and 2020, were \$25,436 and \$20,140, respectively.
+Dues paid to YMCA of the U.S.A. for the years ended December 31, 2022 and 2021, were \$39,841 and \$25,436, respectively.

-The President of our Board of Directors is a part owner of Noble Construction.
+The former President of our Board of Directors is a part owner of Noble Construction.
 Noble Construction has been contracted to provide construction services for renovation services.
 The contract was approved following a formal bidding process.
-The President of the Board recused himself from voting during this process.
-The YMCA paid \$450,828 to Noble Construction during the year ended December, 2021.
+The former President of the Board recused himself from voting during this process.
+The YMCA paid \$477,466 and \$450,828 to Noble Construction during the year ended December 31, 2022 and 2021 respectively.